 “Contributor” means developers that participate in one or more Projects in a non-committer capacity (i.e. collaborating via pull requests).

-“Contribution” means any information or materials, including software source code, documentation, or related materials, provided to the Foundation by a Member or other party for inclusion in a Project or Working Group.
+“Contribution” means any information or materials, including software source code, documentation, or related materials, provided to the Foundation by a Member or other party for inclusion in a Project.

 “Governance by Contribution” is the voting process by which Committers and Participants vote in Foundation decisions.
 In general, an organization or individual's influence within the Foundation should be proportional to the investment that organization or individual is making to support the Foundation’s mission.
-Technical influence over Programs, Projects, and Working Groups should be proportional to the number of an organization’s Committers and Participants.
+Technical influence over Programs and Projects should be proportional to the number of an organization’s Committers and Participants.

 “Member” means a member of the Foundation in good standing in accordance with the Bylaws, Foundation Policy, and any applicable Membership Agreement.